ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The handler expects a GET request.

-In addition to what is defined in {{Section 4.1.2 of RFC9594}}, the Group Manager performs the following checks.
+In addition to what is defined in {{Section 4.1.2 of RFC9594}}, the handler performs the following actions.

-If the requesting Client is a current group member, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
+In case the requesting Client is a current group member, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 8 ("Operation permitted only to signature verifiers").

-If GROUPNAME denotes a pairwise-only group, the Group Manager MUST reply with a 4.00 (Bad Request) error response.
+In case GROUPNAME denotes a pairwise-only group, the Group Manager MUST reply with a 4.00 (Bad Request) error response.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 7 ("Signatures not used in the group").

 If all verifications succeed, the handler replies with a 2.05 (Content) response, specifying data that allow also an external signature verifier to verify signatures of messages protected with the group mode and sent to the group (see {{Sections 7.5 and 12.3 of I-D.ietf-core-oscore-groupcomm}}).
 The response MUST have Content-Format set to "application/ace-groupcomm+cbor".
 The payload of the response is a CBOR map, which is formatted as defined in {{sec-verif-data}}.